University of Malaya: Facilities

-Residential Colleges
+Residential colleges

-Unlike other global universities, colleges in University of Malaya do not function as accommodation and institution.
-They are only hostels for students.
+Unlike other global universities, colleges in UM does not function as accommodation and institution.
+They are only functioned as hostels for students.

 During the pandemic, all colleges were at limited capacity or closed.
 In September 2021, they were in the process of being reopened in conjunction with the loosening of pandemic measures by the government.
 Many colleges have their own basic facilities, such as a restaurant.
 In the 12th college (UM labels their residential colleges by name and dedicated number) lies a well known hipster cafe called He and She Coffee.